Jaguars will turn to second-year pro Parker Washington to replace injured Christian Kirk

 Injuries

-Kirk will be placed on season-ending injured reserve, opening the door for Elijah Cooks, Joshua Cephus or Austin Trammell to get called up from the practice squad.
-The Jags also lost CB Ronald Darby (hip) and guard Ezra Cleveland (hamstring) in the game.
+Kirk’s injury will open the door for Elijah Cooks, Joshua Cephus or Austin Trammell to get called up from the practice squad.
+Pederson said rookie WR Brian Thomas Jr. has a bruise on the left side of his chest and his availability will be based on “how much can he tolerate.”
+WR Gabe Davis lost feeling in his shoulder but should be fine.
+CB Ronald Darby (hip) and guard Ezra Cleveland (hamstring) are considered day to day.
 Veteran S Andrew Wingard (knee) is expected to be activated from IR this week and could start against the Eagles.

 Key number